JonasPammer/cookiecutter-pypackage-test/README.md

     $ bump2version major

-This tool automatically updates the version string in the required files and creates a generic commit messsage with an appropiate tag (as configured in `.bumpversion.cf`).
+This tool automatically updates the version string in the required files and creates a generic commit with a matching tag (as configured in `.bumpversion.cf`).

 Do not forget that _just_ git push’ing does not push tags!
 Use: